 You can take shots where you bend your arms, but most golf experts agree that straight arms give you better shots.
 Having straight arms will encourage rotation, power, consistency, and speed.
 All of those things matter when it comes to golf.

 The golf swing is a complex process whereby many moving parts combine to connect the head and the golf ball.

 You may struggle to execute this extraordinarily complex process without knowing the complete process of the golf swing.
 Knowing and understanding the golf swing mechanics will enable you to refine golf swing errors and improve your golf game so that you know how to swing a golf club properly.

 While it does seem like a lot to think about, take it one step at a time and read through the article again from time to time to see where you might be lacking.

-We hope that this golf swing explained article will support you in the process of developing your swing and will aid you in the future to remedy your swing when you encounter struggles when you hit the ball.
+We hope this article explains the golf swing simply to support you in developing your swing.
+It can also aid you in the future to fix your swing when you encounter struggles when you hit the ball.
 Learning how to swing a golf club is an ongoing process that you improve over time.

 Nick Lomas is the founder of GolfSpan, an avid golfer, not quite a pro but has over 15-years of experience playing and coaching golfers from all over the world.
 His mission is to bring the golfing community a better experience then it comes to choosing the right golf gear, and finding the right set up for your game.